GermanHCI/website-ng/pages/pages-root-folder/index.md

 # this work, you have to use › layout: frontpage
 #
 callforaction:
-  url: "/"
+  url: "/hci_labs"
-  text: Inform me telelel new updates and features ›
+  text: Take a look at our lab locations ›
   style: alert
 permalink: /index.html